 First rose garden in Portland.
 Built in the classic 19th century style.

 Neighborhood park with access to the Willamette River.
-Portland was once clearing along the Willamette River and this park shows what that beach would have been like.
+Portland was once a clearing along the Willamette River and this park shows what that beach would have been like.

 The trail is still a work in progress but enough is done now to show it off.
+This west side now stretch from North Portland all the way to Sellwood in the south.

 A walking park with view of the mountains.
-From farm and orchard to park to main water reservoir for Portland.
+From farm and orchard to park to main underground water reservoir for Portland.

 A restored wetland area to see wildlife and the natural wild richness of the area.